Saori Kaido (Athena) with Metal Plate

 But wait, that's not all!
 What good is the Goddess Athena without her throne.

 The throne comes dissembled and features an excellent level of sculpted detail.
 A nice detail here is the “hole/slot” where the cushion and seat back meet.
 This allows Athena's hair to fit in between these 2 parts when she sits on the throne.
-This allows her to look anime accurate and regal while siting on the throne (a problem with Pope Sion/Pope Aries and the Pope throne...the hair would prevent them from sitting properly in the seat.)
-Little things....
+This allows her to look anime accurate and regal while sitting on the throne (a problem with Pope Sion/Pope Aries and the Pope throne...the hair would prevent them from sitting properly in the seat.)
+Little things...
 Bandai really pays attention to the little things.

 Once again Bandai gives Saint Cloth Myth fans a lot to be happy about.
-Athena/Saori is beautifully well made, well accesorized and a MUST for any fan of the Saint Seiya universe.
+Athena/Saori is beautifully well made, well accessorized and a MUST for any fan of the Saint Seiya universe.
 I mean how can you be collecting Saints and not have your Damsel-In-Distress?
 Seriously...

 |Posted 25 March, 2009 - 18:37 by Atom|